bfunky/phpdocker/README.md

 - redis (port 6379)

-# Usage
+## Usage
-At first run to create the containers
+At first, run to create the containers
 ```
 docker-compose build
 ```

-At second raise up the containers
+At second, raise up the containers
 ```
 docker-compose up -d
 ```